ydahal1/ydahal1/jokes.md

-Doctor you've got you help me, I'm addicted to twitter.
-Doctor: I don't follow you.
+I was wondering why the frisbee was getting bigger, then it hit me.

 [
-Sat Jul 26 00:29:45 UTC 2025
+Sun Jul 27 00:34:24 UTC 2025
  ]